 Almost an infinite number of situations and circumstances can lead to a possible car accident, but many reasons can be traced back to negligent, reckless, or careless actions or behaviors.
 Here are some examples of common causes of Wisconsin car accidents:

 - Speeding – When a driver controls a vehicle at unsafe speeds, an accident can quickly result when they must slow, turn, or stop.
-Excessive speeding can also cause a vehicle to spin out of control and cause a crash.
+Excessive speeding can also cause a vehicle to spin out of control and cause a collision.

 - Distracted Driving – If a driver is distracted by their smartphone, for example, while driving, this may cause an accident.
 Distractions of all types—from texting and using a smartphone to changing a song on a music playlist, talking to a passenger, eating in the car, or reaching for a dropped object—may cause a driver to lose their sense of focus and become distracted.
 Distracted driving claimed almost 3,500 lives in the United States in 2015 and is one of the leading causes of car accidents in our nation.